 1 "What does it mean to think of architecture as content management; that is, to think about the oldest and seemingly slowest medium-buildings-in terms taken from the newest and seemingly quickest medium, digital exchange?"
-Mark Wigley, The Architecture of Content Management, CLAB.
+Mark Wigley, The Architecture of Content Management, CLAB. perturbation.
+It involves a sensation of wrongness: a weird entity or object is so strange that it makes us feel that it should not exist, or at least it should not here."
+And for this very reason, adopting an aesthetics of weirdness is a necessary step in actualizing new realities beyond our current nausea.
+In order for things to get better, they first need to get a little weirder, maybe even weirder than they already are.

 If we understand aesthetic practice as the making of sensible experiences to help us comprehend the world, there's a little more breathing room for both "good" and "bad."
-In fact, I would even argue that the architect's primary role is to make our world legible in ways that allow new connections between people, places, and things to emerge.4 Architecture may not solve the ecological crisis or reverse social inequality, but can it increase the legibility of these situations either through its representational project or through actual built work?
+In fact, I would even argue that the architect's primary role is to make our world legible in ways that allow new connections between people, places, and things to emerge.
+Architecture may not solve the ecological crisis or reverse social inequality, but can it increase the legibility of these situations either through its representational project or through actual built work?
 Is that enough?
 The Sisyphean task of continually revealing the world in new ways is more important than whether a building is "good or bad."

 The task of newness may seem like a conundrum given the exponential acceleration of technology and that the market requires us to maintain a constant flow of consumption and production.
 Even in our increasingly rigorous regimes of resiliency and self-care, it's just too damn hard to keep up.
-It's not surprising that post-digital collage has replaced the photorealistic rendering as one of the preferred representation techniques of a current avant-garde.5 I guess if we can't keep up with the flow, the safest move is to go backwards into the sanctuary of history and its stable referents.6 Vitruvius' triad was a good start but things are way more complicated these days.
+It's not surprising that post-digital collage has replaced the photorealistic rendering as one of the preferred representation techniques of a current avant-garde.
+I guess if we can't keep up with the flow, the safest move is to go backwards into the sanctuary of history and its stable referents.
+Vitruvius' triad was a good start but things are way more complicated these days.
 The primary issues of the contemporary architect wouldn't be Function, Stability, Delight but maybe something like Collectivity, Legibility, and Weirdness.

 This brings me to another realization: we are in a post-typological era of practice that is informed by the socio-technological generational shift of network culture.
 In other words, how we accumulate, produce, and disseminate architectural knowledge isn't directed toward specific typologies but rather towards the continual redefinition of one typology relative to another as part of the Internet of Things.
 Similar to the practice of continually learning new versions of software rather than becoming an expert in one version, architecture practice moves increasingly horizontally across emerging flows of knowledge with the occasional deep dive to become provisional experts relative to the situation at hand.
 (If you have a pre-internet practice, sorry, you're fucked.)
 To have a relevant practice is not about becoming really good at a few typologies anymore.
-Instead, we're learning that its more about about unlocking the latent potential in given situations (entrepreneur), making that legible to the relevant stakeholders (strategy/ branding) and hybridizing typologies (hacker) to produce new social-aesthetic experiences (artist/shaman), while proving that architecture can solve real problems (engineer).
+Instead, we're learning that its more about about unlocking the latent potential in given situations (entrepreneur), making that legible to the relevant stakeholders (strategy/branding) and hybridizing typologies (hacker) to produce new social-aesthetic experiences (artist/shaman), while proving that architecture can solve real problems (engineer).
 Maybe this has always been the case for architectural practice, yet it feels different now.
 Maybe everything is just happening a lot faster.